 See more about HIIT’s focus areas in research here.

-The Board, nominated by the mother universities, decides on HIIT’s overall research strategy and research programmes.
+The Board, nominated by the mother universities, decides on HIIT’s overall research strategy.
 The Scientific Advisory Board provides scientific guidance and criticism for the Board a few times per decade.
-The Director, Vice-Directors and the Programme Directors constitute the Steering Group responsible for inter-programme coordination and planning.
+The Director, Vice-Directors and the Focus Area Directors constitute the Steering Group responsible for coordination and planning.

 See also: Annual Reports